qzhan321/Bayesian-formulation-varcoding-MOI-estimation/README.md

 - From individual to the population level MOI distribution, we either pool the maximum a posteriori MOI estimate for each sampled individual, or use the technique called mixture distribution.

 ## Applying the Bayesian Formulation to New Dataset
+There are two R scripts in the folder **[scripts](https://github.com/qzhan321/Bayesian-formulation-varcoding-MOI-estimation/tree/main/scripts)**.